2024 MTV Video Music Awards: Ratings

 The 2024 MTV Video Music Awards received 2.1 million viewers across all networks, including 728,000 viewers on MTV.

 The ceremony score their biggest audience in four years with 4.08 million, up 8% compared to the previous year.
 It was offered on streaming through Vix and had an additional linear encore airing on UniMás.

 Reaction

 After receiving the award for Best Afrobeats Video, in her acceptance speech, South African singer Tyla described the victory as "special but also bittersweet," as she went on to express her thoughts about categorizing every African genre as Afrobeats.

+In her acceptance speech for Video of the Year for "Fortnight (feat.
+Post Malone)" Taylor Swift gave a shoutout to her boyfriend, Travis Kelce.
+Swift described "Fortnight" as "the most fun video to make," and urged fans to vote in the upcoming 2024 presidential election.